forta-network/docs/docs/deploying-connect.md

 # Deploying your agent with Forta Connect

-This page covers how to deploy your agent using the [Forta Connect](https://connect.forta.network/) dapp.
+This page covers how to deploy your agent using [Forta Connect](https://connect.forta.network/).

 ## Pushing your agent image